A Kakeya maximal function estimate in four dimensions using planebrushes: A maximal function estimate in

-\end{lem} \begin{rem} Both the hypotheses and conclusions Lemma \ref{boundWithCorrectTubesDependence} contain some slightly strange numerology, which we will remark upon here.
+Then Assertion $\mathbf{TE}(4-\alpha^{\prime\prime},13/4, 1)$ is true.
+If $\alpha'\leq\alpha,$ then Assertion $\mathbf{TE}(4-\alpha^\prime,75/28, 1-\alpha^\prime/3)$ is true. \end{lem} \begin{rem} Both the hypotheses and conclusions Lemma \ref{boundWithCorrectTubesDependence} contain some slightly strange numerology, which we will remark upon here.
 First, the requirement that $\alpha\leq 1$ is harmless, since Theorem \ref{wolffThm} states that $RT(3,2,1/2)$ is true.
 The requirement that $\alpha\geq 3/4$ comes from Theorem \ref{GZTrilinearProp}, which establishes an analogue of the estimate $RT(13/4, 13/4, 1/4)$ under the additional hypothesis that the tubes in question behave in a ``trilinear'' fashion.
 If this hypothesis is met, then we cannot improve on the bound from Theorem \ref{GZTrilinearProp}.

 The number $a=75/28$ describing the $\lambda$ dependence in the hypotheses and conclusions of Lemma \ref{boundWithCorrectTubesDependence} is not particularly important.
 This is because our argument seeks to find the optimal value of $\alpha^\prime$ and $\alpha^{\prime\prime}$.
 The corresponding value of $a$ must satisfy several slightly complicated constraints.
 Rather than tracking these constraints throughout the argument, we have simplified the exposition slightly by choosing a particular value of $a$ satisfying these constraints (the particular value of $a$ chosen here was obtained by beginning with Inequality \eqref{ineqInvolvingPowerLambda} and working backwards).
-Finally, the values of $\alpha^\prime$ and $\alpha^{\prime\prime}$ from \eqref{defnOfAlphapPp} arise as the natural output of the arguments presented below. \end{rem} \begin{proof} To obtain the above assertions, it suffices (by Proposition \ref{robustTransReduction}) to prove that Assertion $\mathbf{RT}(4-\alpha^\prime,75/28, 1-\alpha/3)$ and Assertion $\mathbf{RT}(4-\alpha^{\prime\prime},4-\alpha^{\prime\prime},1)$ is true.
+Finally, the values of $\alpha^\prime$ and $\alpha^{\prime\prime}$ from \eqref{defnOfAlphapPp} arise as the natural output of the arguments presented below. \end{rem} \begin{proof} To obtain the above assertions, it suffices (by Proposition \ref{robustTransReduction}) to prove that Assertion $\mathbf{RT}(4-\alpha^{\prime\prime},4-\alpha^{\prime\prime},1)$ and Assertion $\mathbf{RT}(4-\alpha^\prime,75/28, 1-\alpha/3)$ is true.
+For the latter, note that $\frac{(4-\alpha^\prime)-1}{3}= 1-\alpha'/3\leq 1$, so the hypotheses of Proposition \ref{robustTransReduction} are met.
 To this end, let $(\tubes,Y)$ be a set of $\delta$-tubes and their associated shading that is $(\eps_1,C_1)$-two-ends and $(\eps_2,100)$-robustly transverse, and let $\eps>0$.

 Apply Lemma \ref{planyOrTrilinearLem} to $(\tubes,Y)$ and let $\theta$, $\Omega$, $(\tubes^\prime,Y^\prime)$, $(\tubes_\theta,Y_\theta)$, and $\mu_{\operatorname{fine}}$ be the output from that Lemma.
 By Item \ref{tubesHaveUniformMult} from Lemma \ref{planyOrTrilinearLem}, we have that each cube $Q\in\mathcal{Q}(Y^\prime)$ satisfies $|\tubes_{Y^\prime}(Q)|\lesssim \mu_{Y^\prime}$.
 Thus